oberblastmeister/neuron.nvim/README.md

 ### Prerequisites

-Make sure you have the [neuron](https://github.com/srid/neuron/releases) binary installed
+Make sure you have the [neuron](https://github.com/srid/neuron/releases) binary installed.
+You can use [Whalebrew](https://github.com/whalebrew/whalebrew) version on MacOS, see [here](https://github.com/whalebrew/whalebrew-packages/blob/master/neuron/README.md).

 neuron.nvim depends on the neovim plugins [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) and [plenary.nvim](https://github.com/nvim-lua/plenary.nvim).
 Why plenary.nvim?
 Telescope.nvim depends on plenary.nvim which contains lots of useful functions for lua because of how minimal lua is.
 This encourages code reuse and allows for many cool things